itsravenous/flickr-photostream/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+* Lightbox, support for multiple gallery instances with different options.

 = 1.0.1 =
 * Justified grid algorithm disabled for IE8 or lower.
 Fixed some css issues.
 Speed improvements on images loading.